Get all the latest data for Hamburg

 So, is now a good time?

-As of early 2026, it's rather yes a good time to buy residential property in Hamburg, especially if you can hold for the medium to long term and focus on well-located, energy-efficient homes.
+As of June 2026, it is rather yes a good time to buy a property in Hamburg, but only if you can hold for several years and negotiate the price carefully.

 Is it smart to buy now in Hamburg, or should I wait as of 2026?